CyberSpencer/Print-Resume-/README.md

 <h1>Print(Resume)</h1>

 <p>Welcome to the <code>Print(Resume)</code> repository!
-This project showcases an interactive resume created using Python.
+This project showcases my resume in a simple menu formant, created using Python.
 The goal is to provide a unique, interactive way for potential employers or others to explore my professional background.</p>

 <h2>Getting Started</h2>